mustafamohdprogrammer/sql-data-warehouse/README.md

 This project is licensed under the **MIT License** — you are free to use, modify, and share it with proper attribution.

 ---

-## 🌟 About Me

-Hi there! 👋 I’m an IT professional passionate about **data engineering, analytics, and sharing knowledge**.
-My goal is to make learning data fun and practical through real-world projects.

 **Let’s connect and collaborate!**